t-creates/background-generator/README.md

 # background-generator

-Webpage for generating a two colour gradient background!
+Web based two colour generator for a gradient background!